-A great way to boost your keiki's health and immunity is to make sure they are eating healthy foods, at home and at school.
+A great way to boost your keiki's health and immunity is to make sure they are eating nutritious foods, at home and at school.
 Packing a lunch for your child allows you to have some control over what he or she is eating at school and keeps your child from having to buy school lunches.
 Typical school-bought lunches are meat-based and loaded with saturated fat and cholesterol, as well as refined sugars, flours, preservatives, and artificial ingredients.

 A sandwich is a great staple of any lunch.
-This chart lists some alternative ingredients that can make the typical sandwich more nutritious.
+This chart lists some alternative ingredients that can make the typical sandwich more nutritious:

 Other yummy options include: